Energy in Burkina Faso

 Energy in Burkina Faso is sourced primarily from diesel and heavy fuel, with some access to hydropower and solar.

-Burkina Faso produced 69 kilotonne of oil equivalent (ktoe) of energy in 2015, 89.8% of which was generated from fossil fuels.
+Burkina Faso produced 69 kilotonnes of oil equivalent (ktoe) of energy in 2015, 89.8% of which was generated from fossil fuels.
 Final consumption of electricity was 86 ktoe.
 The country uses energy from biomass, fossil fuels, hydroelectricity, and solar.

-As of 2014, Burkina Faso's total greenhouse gas emissions was at 32.60 million metric tons of carbon dioxide equivalent (MtCO_{2}e).
-The country has committed to reduce its emissions by at least 7.8 MtCO_{2}e (or 6.6%) by 2030.
+As of 2014, Burkina Faso's total greenhouse gas emissions were at 32.60 million metric tons of carbon dioxide equivalent (MtCO_{2}e).
+The country has committed to reducing its emissions by at least 7.8 MtCO_{2}e (or 6.6%) by 2030.
 The country targets 100% of its electricity generation to come from renewable sources by 2050.

 Electricity

-As of 2008, it is estimated 19% of Burkina Faso have access to electricity.
-In 2017, French president Emmanuel Macron inaugurated a 33 MW solar plant, that produces electricity for 110,000 households.
+As of 2008, it is estimated 19% of Burkina Faso has access to electricity.
+In 2017, French president Emmanuel Macron inaugurated a 33 MW solar plant that produces electricity for 110,000 households.
 West Africa's biggest solar plant began operation in Burkina Faso on November 29, 2017.